bjansen/gyokuro/doc/0.2/index.md

 * Thymeleaf

-You can provide your own templating engine by importing `com.github.bjansen.gyokuro.view.api` and creating a new instance of ``com.github.bjansen.gyokuro.view.api::TemplateRenderer`.
+You can provide your own templating engine by importing `com.github.bjansen.gyokuro.view.api` and creating a new instance of `com.github.bjansen.gyokuro.view.api::TemplateRenderer`.

 See the templating engines section (TODO).

+### Other changes

+* Handlers can now return `ceylon.html` nodes that will automatically be serialized to a String and sent in the response.

 ## Routes